Certificate of Analysis

 - If the temperature rises above 90°C copper contact surfaces oxidise more rapidly and the connection resistance increases generating more heat.

 - If the copper creep temperature limit is achieved (135°C) the connection contact force can decrease due to changes in copper elasticity/plasticity.
-This again increases connection resistance and generated heat.
+This again increases connection resistance and generated heat (the creep temperature limit for brass is even lower at 91°C).

 - Connection resistance & heat increases until eventual ignition of local insulation materials or electrical arcing ejects sparks which ignite local combustibles.